Frequency Caps

 • For podcast delivery, the timing of the podcast download is within the frequency cap’s range (e.g., one hour).
 For example, if the listener switches from a live stream to a podcast they have just downloaded, the frequency cap is preserved if the Listener IDs match.
 But if the podcast was downloaded the previous day or week, then the frequency cap on the download is long expired.

-As you can see, listener-based frequency caps do not always provide consistent listener IDs between listening sessions or when faced with disconnects and reconnects.
+Listener-based frequency caps do not always provide consistent listener IDs between listening sessions or when faced with disconnects and reconnects.
 Triton Digital assigns the best ID available when a listener connects but there are times when the frequency cap will be reset due to the listener's changing experience.
 This is unavoidable and should be understood as part of the overall digital audio listening ecosystem.